 Just as in B2C, today customers in B2B purchasing expect an easy, transparent shopping experience.
+Times have changed.
 That’s why suppliers should adjust and simplify all of their purchasing and sales processes to suit this new situation.

 In the long months of the COVID19 lockdown, when many purchasers are working from their home offices, a new trend has emerged in B2B business.
 From now on, business customers would like to be able to order products seven days a week around the clock and use services online, just as they are accustomed to doing when using digital platforms such as Amazon, Airbnb, eBay, and Uber in the private sphere.
 These platforms network suppliers and customers based on digital technologies.